TCP: The Transmission Control Protocol

-TCP is connection oriented which means a connection is established between two hosts at the start of a communication and lasts for the duration of data transfer until it is torn down at the end.
-This means that although the underlying network at layer 3 may change (packets could take different routes), at layer 4 there is a continuous service provided for the application layer to use.
+TCP is connection-oriented, which means a connection is established between two hosts at the start of a communication and lasts for the duration of data transfer until it is torn down at the end.
+Therefore, even if the underlying network at layer 3 changes, TCP provides a continuous service provided for the application layer to use.

-TCP connections use SYN and ACK flags in the TCP header to keep track of the lifecycle of the connection from the three-way handshake through to the closing of the connection.
+TCP connections use SYN and ACK flags in the TCP header to keep track of the lifecycle of the connection.

-TCP connections are established with a three-way handshake.
+The three-way handshake is used to establish TCP connections.
 A basic summary for a client / server TCP connection is:

 The server is listening for new connections.

 The client asks to connect.
 It sets the SYN flag to 1, the ACK flag to 0 and sends a random sequence number (x).
-This also includes information such as the port it wants to connect to and some properties of the connection.
+Information such as the port it wants to connect to is also present.

 If the server is listening on the chosen destination port, it accepts the connection.

 The server then replies with the SYN flag set to 1 and the ACK flag set to 1.
-It sends back its own random sequence number (y) and an acknowledgement number which is (x + 1).
+The server sends back its random sequence number (y) and an acknowledgement number which is (x + 1).

 The client replies with SYN 0 and ACK1.
 It uses a sequence number of (x + 1) and an acknowledgement number of (y + 1).

-If the server is not listening on the specified destination port then it will simply reply with the RST (reset) flag set.
+If the server is not listening on the specified destination port, then it replies with the RST (reset) flag set.

-Once the connection is established, both parties continue incrementing their sequence numbers when they send data and replying with acknowledgments when they receive data.
-Sequence numbers are increased by the number of bytes being sent.
+Once the connection is established, both parties continue incrementing their sequence numbers when they send data and replying with acknowledgements when they receive data.
+The sequence number is increased for every byte sent.
 Acknowledgement numbers are based on the received sequence number and number of bytes received - it tells the sender what sequence number it's expecting next.
-This helps provide ordered and guaranteed communication as discussed below.
+This process helps provide ordered and guaranteed communication.